zeljkoobrenovic/grounded-architecture/_scripts/cheat-sheet.md

 ## Expanding the Architect's Toolkit: Learning From Other Fields

+### IT Architecture and Business Strategy
+> * Business strategy and IT must align dynamically, with IT enabling execution through innovation, efficiency, and data-driven decisions.
+> * Enterprise Architecture frameworks emphasize operating models, flexibility (global vs. local), and stages of IT alignment from silos to modularity.
+> * Companies succeed by excelling in one strategic path—operational excellence, product leadership, or customer intimacy—supported by tailored IT architecture.

 ### Architecture in Product-Led Organizations: Learning From Customer-Centric Fields
-> * When it comes to product development, I generally recommend two resources for architects: “Escaping the Build Trap: How Effective Product Management Creates Real Value” by Melissa Perri and “The Discipline of Market Leader” by Michael Treacy and Fred Wiersema.
+> * When it comes to product development, I generally recommend two resources for architects: “Escaping the Build Trap: How Effective Product Management Creates Real Value” by Melissa Perri and “Product Operations” by Melissa Perri and Denise Tilles.
 > * The build trap occurs when businesses focus too much on their product’s features and functionalities, overlooking customers’ needs and preferences.
-> * The Discipline of Market Leader highlights three strategic paths a company can use to achieve market leadership: operational excellence, product leadership, and customer intimacy.
+> * Product Operations is the discipline of helping product management scales well, surrounding teams with essential inputs to set strategy, prioritize, and streamline ways of working.

 ### Decision Intelligence in IT Architecture: Learning From Data, Social, and Managerial Fields
 > * Decision intelligence is the discipline of turning information into better actions.